Chart Color Schemes

 Narrandera has shown very soft population growth performance across periods assessed by AreaSearch

-Narrandera's population, as of August 2025, is approximately 6,515 people.
+Narrandera's population, as of November 2025, is approximately 6,515 people.
 This figure represents a growth of 610 individuals since the 2021 Census, which recorded a population of 5,905.
-The increase is inferred from the estimated resident population of 5,901 in June 2024 and an additional 316 validated new addresses since the Census date.
+The increase is inferred from ABS data showing an estimated resident population of 5,901 in June 2024 and the addition of 316 validated new addresses post-Census.
 This results in a population density ratio of 1.2 persons per square kilometer.
-Narrandera's growth rate of 10.3% since the 2021 census surpassed both the SA4 region (3.7%) and non-metro areas, indicating it as a leading growth area.
-Overseas migration was the primary driver of this population increase.
+Narrandera's growth rate of 10.3% since the 2021 Census exceeded that of its SA4 region (4.1%) and non-metro areas, indicating it as a leading growth area.
+Overseas migration was the primary driver behind this population increase.

 Frequently Asked Questions - Population